Network-Automation-Forum/handyinfo/docs/learning_materials/ansible.md

 # Ansible Learning Materials
-Note: Think about using Nornir instead: [Nornir Learning Materials](nornir.md)
+Note: Depending on your use-case, Nornir may be more applicable.
+See our [Nornir learning materials](nornir.md).

 ## Documentation
 * [https://www.ansible.com/](https://www.ansible.com/)